-I want you to be your ecommerce store’s Chief Curation Officer.
+I want you to be your brand less ordinary’s Chief Curation Officer.

 Let me explain.